sparanoid/relative-url/readme.txt

 == Description ==

-Relative URL applies `wp_make_link_relative` function to links (posts, categories, pages and etc.) to convert them to relative URLs.
-Useful for developers when debugging local WordPress instance on a mobile device (iPad. iPhone, etc.).
+Relative URL applies the `wp_make_link_relative` function to links (posts, categories, pages, etc.) to convert them to relative URLs.
+Useful for developers when debugging local WordPress instance on a mobile device (iPad, iPhone, etc.).

-**Notice**: This plugin is SHOULD be used for local development only.
-I haven't tested on a production environment, it **may** work with some issues, like unwanted URLs in RSS feed or sharing URLs are replaced with relative URLs, etc.
+**Notice**: This plugin SHOULD be used for local development only.
+I haven't tested on a production environment; it **may** work with some issues, like unwanted URLs in RSS feed or sharing URLs are replaced with relative URLs, etc.

 More information please visit my [site](http://sparanoid.com/work/relative-url/).